lbh3110/ZKit-Framework/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Describe the way to make ZKit stronger**
+A clear and concise description of any features that makes ZKit Outputs more undetectable

 **Additional context**
 Add any other context or screenshots about the feature request here.